PennyLaneAI/pennylane-lightning/doc/lightning_qubit/development/add_gate_kernel.rst

         }
     };

-Then you can add your gate implementation to Pennylane-Lightning.
+Then you can add your gate implementation to Lightning Qubit.
 This can be done by modifying two files:

 .. code-block:: cpp